-In conclusion, the Commission finds that the proposed project is inconsistent with Section 30240 of the Coastal Act because the proposed 25-foot buffer from riparian ESHA is inadequate and would not serve to protect the ESHA from significant degradation and disruption of habitat values.
+In conclusion, the Commission finds that the proposed project is inconsistent with Section 30240 of the Coastal Act because the proposed development is not adequately set back from riparian ESHA and would not serve to protect the ESHA from significant degradation and disruption of habitat values.
 The proposed project would also not maintain an adequate natural vegetation buffer area to protect the riparian habitat, inconsistent with Section 30231 of the Coastal Act.
 The project must therefore be denied.